ChicoState/TownHall/HPE_1PM.md

 - As a user I want the ability to search for the applications I want to use

--As a user I want the ability to search for the applications I want to use.
+- As a user I want the ability to search for the applications I want to use.

 - As a user I want private and public chat channels.